 Today, Congress voted, mostly along party lines, to approve a bill that overturns the Federal Communications Commission’s (FCC) regulations pertaining to the way ISPs (like Comcast and AT&T) collect and market its customers data and web-browsing history.
 The regulations that were overturned required ISP providers to get customers’ permission to market their app and web browsing history to third parties.
+FCC privacy rules are changing.

 President Trump is expected to sign the bill into law.
 The results of this change will see big broadband companies and their treasure troves of consumer data competing more directly with big media companies like Google, Facebook and Amazon.
 These three and a myriad of others are governed by rules from the less stringent Federal Trade Commission.
 A lot of the opportunity comes down to data gathering, data targeting and big data analysis.